What is Mindfulness?

 In this 8 week program you will learn to notice your thoughts, behaviour patterns and any automatic unhelpful reactions.

-Each class is 90 mins long with a full days practice on an Saturday.
+Each class is 90 to 120 mins long with a full days practice on one Saturday.

 This program creates a strong mindfulness foundation and can provide a strong sense of Self-Awareness.